-Sunriver Resort is a 3,300-acre all-seasons getaway destination and conference center offering renowned golf, award winning spa services, suites and condominiums, and outdoor pool facility.
+Sunriver Resort is a 3,300-acre all-seasons getaway destination and conference center offering renowned golf, award-winning spa services, suites and condominiums, and outdoor pool facilities.

 Located just 15 miles south of Bend, the resort has been poised for business and population growth in Oregon.

 “At Sunriver, not only do we manage the actual resort operations, but we also house the local airport, operate several eateries on premises, and run the partner realty business,” said Laura Peterson, accounts payable specialist at Sunriver Resort.
 “Because of the multiple operations, we’ve seen steady growth for the past several years.”

 The resort attracts many potential homeowners and, for anyone who decides to move to the area, Sunriver Realty offers prime opportunities for real estate.

 However, as the real estate business became increasingly digital, Sunriver Resort was relying on traditional payment methods for their realtors’ commissions.
 But their realtors no longer wanted to wait the several days or weeks it was taking to get their commissions.
 They wanted faster payments.

 “With the way that the real estate market has been evolving, we wanted to stay ahead of the curve,” Peterson said.
 “We also didn’t want to worry about storing people’s bank accounts and passwords – we’re a fairly small team and that aspect was a lot to handle.
 That’s why we started looking at Zelle.”

 Peterson noted that Sunriver’s director of finance pushed to implement Zelle after hearing about it from their banker.
 U.S. Bank, which partners with the Zelle Network, was already well involved in Sunriver Resort’s daily banking operations.